bayesianempirimancer/pyDMBD/README.md

       model.obs_model.p is (T, batch_shape, number_of_microscopic_objects, role_dims.sum()) and gives the "role" assignment probabilities

       model.assignment_pr() is (T, batch_shape, number_of_microscopic_objects, 3)
-                           and gives the assignment probabilities to envirobment, boundary, and object. for more than one object this gives environment and just the first object and boundary
+                           and gives the assignment probabilities to environment, boundary, and object. for more than one object this gives environment and just the first object and boundary (i will fix this at some point)

       model.assignment() is (T, batch_shape, number_of_microscopic_objects)
                         and gives the map estimate of the assignment to envirobment (0), boundary (1), and object (2)